upstash/query/README.md

 `@upstash/query` offers secondary indexing and search capabilities for Upstash Redis.
 It is fully managed by Upstash and scales automatically.

+This library tested well but not yet production ready.
+We are looking for feedback: Please open an issue if you have any questions or suggestions.

 ## Features
 - [x] **E2E Typesafe**: Fully typed API with TypeScript generics to offer the best developer experience.
 - [x] **Secondary Indexing**: Create indexes on your data and query them with a simple API.